 For example, if you are dropshipping security products, you may need to decide what type of security cameras to offer your cameras.

 All you have to do is search security cameras as your keyword.
-Then, scroll down to the section with data on related topics and queries.
+Then, scroll down to the p with data on related topics and queries.
 Switch between the ‘rising’ and ‘top’ filters and you will get some feedback on what type of cameras users are looking for.

 This approach can be replicated for most products.
 However, if you have specific product ideas or brands in mind, you can also look up their trends data through a direct search.